Day trips to Waitomo caves, Hamilton, a Kiwiana celebration of all things New Zealand makes Otorohanga an interesting place to check out

 Otorohanga there are plenty of things to do.
 A town celebrating kiwiana is an amusing place for kids and all age groups.
 Hokey Pokey ice cream is a favourite with dairy next door to sample the real thing.
 For lovers of native birds Otorohanga Kiwi House has guided daily tours to spot our elusive kiwis and detailed kids sheets to keep everyone entertained.
 The town is pretty with a streetscape framed with floral hanging baskets.

-WHAT TO SEE HIGHLIGHTS
+WHAT TO SEE IN OTOROHANGA, HIGHLIGHTS

-- Kiwiana on steroids, murals, enormous sculptures, statutes and open air art.
+- Kiwiana on steroids, murals, enormous sculptures, statutes and open air art

 - Kiwi House, native bird sanctuary